Building Better Boundaries For Improved Wellbeing

 If you find you are regularly coming away from situations or people feeling drained, anxious or unhappy in some way, it’s likely your boundaries have breached.

-Consistently breached boundaries often lead to emotional and physical fatigue, especially if you are constantly trying to manage someone or something exhausting.
+Consistently breached boundaries often leads to emotional and physical fatigue, especially if you are constantly trying to manage someone or something exhausting.

 As we look towards boundaries therefor as a form of self care, self love and health and wellbeing maintenance, we can look at how to set and maintain healthy boundaries in our idea list below.